ava007/wnk_translation/README.md

-# wnk_translation: Translation Plugin for CakePHP 3
+#Translation Plugin for CakePHP 3

 It provides translation services for pot files: